Koredotcom/docs/docs/xo/automation/natural-language/nlp-introduction.md

 * Fundamental Meaning (FM)
 * Knowledge Collection  / Knowledge Graph (KG)

 When do you use each engine?
 Each of these engines has settings and configurations.
-Our article on [Optimizing NLP to Improve VA Performance](../training/optimizing-bots/){:target="_blank"} discusses this in more detail.
+Our article on <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/optimizing-bots/" target="_blank">Optimizing NLP to Improve VA Performance</a> discusses this in more detail.
 Here we will list out some broad guidelines as to which engine to use when.

 ### Machine Learning Engine